E1Bos/VALocker/README.md

 VALocker utilizes the following libraries:

 - [customtkinter](https://github.com/TomSchimansky/CustomTkinter) - Customized version of the tkinter library.
+- [requests](https://pypi.org/project/requests/) - Used for checking for updates.
-- [PIL](https://python-pillow.org/) - Python Imaging Library for image manipulation.
+- [PIL](https://python-pillow.org/) - Used for image manipulation.
-- [pystray](https://github.com/moses-palmer/pystray) - Library for creating system tray icons.
-- [pynput](https://pypi.org/project/pynput/) - Library for controlling and monitoring input devices.
+- [pynput](https://pypi.org/project/pynput/) - Used for controlling and monitoring input devices.
+- [bettercam](https://github.com/RootKit-Org/BetterCam) - A fork of [DXcam](https://pypi.org/project/DXcam/) used for capturing screenshots.
+The fork supports changing resolutions among other things.
+- [ruamel.yaml](https://pypi.org/project/ruamel.yaml/) - Used for reading and writing YAML files.

 ## 📧 Contact